projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 I/O Client Interfaces
 =====================

-.. note:: replace with reference to API documentation
+.. note:: Replace with reference to API documentation.

 The APIs for I/O client development are as follows: